Classical Distributive Restriction Categories: Classical Classification

 So $\llbracket p_0 \rrbracket = \left \llbracket [1_A, 0, \pi_0] \right \rrbracket$, and similarly we can easily show that $\llbracket p_1 \rrbracket = \left \llbracket [0, 1_B \pi_1] \right \rrbracket$.
 Therefore, $p_0$ and $p_1$ are indeed the classical projections in $\mathbb{D}_{\_ \oplus \mathsf{1}}$, so we conclude that $\mathbb{D}_{\_ \oplus \mathsf{1}}$ has classical products.
 Therefore, by Theorem \ref{thm:cdrc}, $\mathbb{D}_{\_ \oplus \mathsf{1}}$ is a classical distributive restriction category. \end{proof}

 We now wish to show the converse that a classical distributive restriction category is the Kleisli category for an exception monad of a distributive category.
 To do so, we must first discuss classified restriction categories, which are restriction categories that arise as Kleisli categories.
 The key characteristic of a classified restriction category is that every map can be factored as a total map followed by a natural partial counit.
+This natural partial counit needs to be a \emph{restriction retraction} \cite[Sec 3.1]{cockett2003restriction}, that is, a map $f: A \to B$ such that there is another map $g: B \to A$ such that $gf =1_B$ and $fg = \overline{f}$.